Rahul1582/Text-Generation-using-LSTMs/Poem Generation using LSTMs/README.md

-# Text-Generation-using-LSTMs
+# Poem-Generation-using-LSTMs

-Consists some projects on keras implementation of Bidirectional-LSTM for generating text.
+A keras implementation of Bidirectional-LSTM for generating text of Shakespeare Poems..

 ### Technologies Used